Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

-Seven women standing looking at camera
+Seven women standing posing for photo at Mount Sinai Hospital.

 Magnetic Moments is a series of stories that highlight the high quality care and experience that makes Mount Sinai Hospital the only hospital in Canada to have Magnet™ designation.